SG Primary Firm Order – Subscription Flow

 User story

-After selecting Onfido and researching other platforms, the PM and I collaborated to define user stories—ensuring we understood both user and compliance requirements for a smooth and effective integration.
+After aligning on the requirements and reviewing existing platform workflows, the PM and I collaborated to define user stories—capturing both user and compliance needs to ensure a smooth and accurate subscription process.

 Phrases breakdown